Quotations and Homages

 Program notes and composer bios (for 21st century compositions)

 Program notes for 19th and 20th century works can be provided upon request

 When Nadia Shpachenko asked for a short piece inspired by another composer, a short passage from Messiaen’s “Quartet for the End of Time” immediately came to mind.
 The otherworldly ecstasy of the opening of its seventh movement, “Fouillis d’arcs-en-ciel, pour l’Ange qui annonce la fin du Temps” (“Tangle or jumble of rainbows, for the Angel who announces the end of time”) has long captivated me, and I relished the excuse to play with some of its elements.

-“Rainbow Tangle” was written for Nadia Shpachenko, whose musical glow covers the entire spectrum.
+“Rainbow Tangle” was written for and is dedicated to Nadia Shpachenko, whose musical glow covers the entire spectrum.